bioinformaticsdotca/travel_logistics/toronto_logistics.md

 A light breakfast and snacks will be provided.
 You are responsible for your own lunch and dinner arrangements.

 ## Workshop Schedule
-Workshop schedules are available on the [student tutorial site](https://bioinformaticsdotca.github.io/).
+Workshop schedules will be made available on the [student tutorial site](https://bioinformaticsdotca.github.io/).